Aronnax9000/Vega816/README.md

 ### Vector Pull Rewrite Shim

-A 74HC283 is used to add an offset to A1-A4 equal to the three bit number provided as input by Y0-Y2.
+A 74HC283 adder is used to add an offset to A1-A4 equal to the three bit number provided as input by Y0-Y2.
 This takes place only when VPB is active (low) and A1-A3 are all high, indicating that an interrupt vector is being fetched by the processor.
 This has the effect of altering the fetch of the IRQ vector at $FFEE to a fetch of a vector at one of the following eight addresses:
 ```
 $00FFEE IRQ 0
 $00FFF0 IRQ 1